WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 ## Tips on naming element

-While none of the following is prescriptive, here are some tips and tricks on how to pick a good name for your elements:
+While none of the following is prescriptive, here are some tips and tricks on how to pick a good name for your _custom elements_:

 ### Avoid splitting compound words